monfresh/ohana-sms/README.md

 Once your translations are in place, create a new number in your Twilio account that will be used for a particular language.
 Following the same instructions as in Step 7 in the [Deploy to Heroku section](#deploy-to-heroku), add `?locale=[language_code]` to the end of the Request URL.
-For example, to make your phone number use Spanish, your Request URL would look like this:
+For example, to make your phone number use the Spanish version of the app, your Request URL would look like this:
 ```
 https://ohana-sms-demo.herokuapp.com/locations/reply?locale=es
 ```